patrick-csliu/Saturn/README.md

 # Saturn

 This repository is for practice and testing. (git <--> github)
-* The project inside is testing package for python and C extension packaging.
+* The project inside is testing package for Python and C extension packaging.
 * CI/CD practice

 ---